-The city centre location of Queen's College and close proximity to a number of embassies means that there is a heightened risk of terrorist activity.
-Consequently the school has a crisis management procedure.
+The city centre location of the College and the Prep School and close proximity to a number of embassies means that there is a heightened risk of terrorist activity.
+Consequently, the School has a crisis management procedure.
 Drills are regularly carried out so that pupils know what to do in an emergency.